What are natural CO₂ sinks?

 Carbon sinks and corporate responsibility

-Companies can make a significant contribution to climate protection by investing in the conservation and restoration of carbon sinks.
-This includes measures such as reforestation projects, forest protection, support for sustainable agricultural and forestry practices and the restoration of wetlands and permafrost soils.
-Such initiatives not only store CO₂, but also promote biodiversity and strengthen ecosystem resilience.
+Companies can make a significant contribution to climate protection by investing in the preservation and restoration of carbon sinks .
+This includes measures such as

 Planted enables companies to promote CO₂ sinks

 With Planted, we plant trees for your company in Germany and promote the forest ecosystem with its important protective functions as a CO₂ reservoir, drinking water reservoir, air filter and habitat for many species.
-Would you like to plant your own company forest near your location?
+Would you like to plant your own company forest near your location ?
 We look forward to hearing from you.